shreyagummadi/Robot_Programming/FinalProject/Final-Project-Group11/doc/README.md

 * After a path is found and generated
 		-Using down, right, up, left sequence
-* A robot will follow the path using the function -After each turn of the robot the function MoveFoward needs to be call each time
+* A robot will follow the path using the function -After each turn of the robot the function MoveFoward needs to be called.
-* Micromouse simulator will be used to display the result on the screen
+* Micromouse simulator will be used to display the robot simulation on the screen.
 * Program exits when
-		*Robot reaches G or
+		*Robot reaches G.
-		*There is no solution from S to G
+		*There is no solution from S to G.

 To run the file: